-The following is an anonymously written letter from an AG reader to HR teams across America, and to business leaders who lean on the following behavior all to frequently:
+The following is an anonymously written letter from an AG reader to HR teams and job-searchers across America, and to business leaders who lean on the following behavior all too frequently:

 There’s a cliché diatribe in Fight Club that bros love to chime in with: “You are not a beautiful and unique snowflake; You are the same decaying organic matter as everything else; We are all part of the same compost heap; We are the all-singing, all-dancing, crap of the world.”
 And while it’s become a tangential piece of American lore for better or worse, this is how I feel about a job at your company.

 Working in the tech industry, I’ve learned a valuable lesson: it loves self-important bullshit.

 Outside of Hollywood and politics, no other line of work loves to pat itself on the back more than tech.
 They love “buy-in” and “bleeding edge adoption,” and they love when they can jump on the cloak of a founder and obsess over their every word as if it came from Mount Sinai.

 Give some dude who hasn’t seen the sun in a few years a couple of bucks to make his streamlined toaster app a reality.
 Soon this nerd is going to think he’s a fuckin’ genius for his “char to sourdough ratio” algorithm, all while pretending he’s Gandhi or some nonsense, preaching about love and peace and transparency, all while ripping lines of blow off the bar after hours.
 What’s worse is people get in line because he’s playing well with that funky bread cash.
 They believe the bullshit.
 They become “champions of culture.”
 People become obsessed with “culture fit.”